Skip to content Skip to main navigation Report an accessibility issue

 • Empower Your Staff: Leadership and the Performance Review (Leadership Session): This session is designed to help leadership, specifically those who supervise staff, prepare for, and continue performance discussions throughout the year.
 Ideas such as empowerment, emotional intelligence, collaborative goal setting, and connecting through conversation are featured.
 Learn ways to discuss what the numbers mean and how performance review categories relate to the mission of your team.
 Goal setting will also be discussed.

-Other learning opportunities: Knoxville-area training sessions are scheduled through Learning & Organizational Development.
+Other learning opportunities: Knoxville-area training sessions are scheduled through our Learning & Organizational Development team.
 Please contact Learning & Organizational Development at lod@utk.edu to learn more about training opportunities for leaders and employees.

 The first step in the performance cycle is setting expectations.
 No matter the level of the position, it is critical that each new employee (whether newly hired or new to your supervision) understands what is expected from them in their role.
 Setting expectations includes clear dialogue around Position Description and performance expectations.
 This includes setting goals for the work period and adjusting those goals as priorities change throughout the year.
 The annual Online Performance Review (OPR) is both a reflective and planning meeting, looking back over the previous year and setting goals for the next year.